Rhonda Sanders, CEO

 Jennifer Martinez Belt, Chief Development Officer

-Jennifer Martinez Belt has 15 years of experience in public affairs, strategic communications, non-profit development and volunteer/membership management.
+Jennifer Martinez Belt has been with the Foodbank since 2013.
+She has over 15 years of experience in public affairs, strategic communications, non-profit development and volunteer/membership management.
 She began her career on Capitol Hill working for Congressman Vic Snyder, Congressman Marion Berry, Senator Blanche Lincoln and the Clinton Administration.

-As the Foodbank's chief development officer, she serves as the lead for major and planned giving.
+As the Foodbank's chief development officer, she oversees all fundraising efforts and serves as the lead for major and planned giving.
 A native of Fort Smith, Belt graduated from the University of Central Arkansas and most recently served as development director for the Literacy Council in Fort Bend County, Texas.

 She's also served as development director for the Arkansas Prostate Cancer Foundation and executive director of the Arkansas Optometric Association.
-Jennifer serves on the city of Little Rock’s planning commission.
+Jennifer serves on the city of Little Rock’s planning commission and Governor’s Developmental Disabilities Council.
+She is a member of AFP and Rotary Club 99.
 She and her husband, Scott, reside in Little Rock and have two small children.